aokiji/jenkins-casc-poc/README.md

 You can access this service at http://localhost:8082

 Remember to setup admin password to Admin1234, for now this is not done automatically

+## Mail Server

+a test mail server with a web UI so you can inspect mail send through the server

+You can access the ui at http://localhost:8025

 # Configuration